 3. Select the required classrooms to which you wish to copy the materials.
 The classrooms will be listed form your current cohort as well as other cohorts, if any.
 Then, click Copy here to copy the materials in the selected classroom(s).

 2. Click the settings for the required unit planner that you wish to copy.

 4. A modal open with the list of all the unit planners that you are part of and can copy the unit into.
 Select one or more unit planner to copy the unit into.
 At a time, you can select a maximum of 5 unit planners to copy the unit into.

-This list will be restricted from the unit planners this user is part of, that have the same cohort (grade, subject) as the current planner.
-We will not allow units to be copied into another cohort.
+The list will be not be restricted to only the unit planners that you are part of, i.e. that have the same cohort (grade, subject) as the current source unit planner.

 5. By default the materials of the unit will also be copied while copying the unit to another unit planner.
 In case you do not wish to copy the materials with the unit, you can untick the Copy all materials in the units check box.